 Installing "New Construction" Lights in an Existing Ceiling

-With a pencil, mark on the ceiling your ideal location for the center of each new light.
-Drill through each of your marks with a small drill bit - 1/8" or so.
+- With a pencil, mark on the ceiling your ideal location for the center of each new light.
+Drill through each of your marks with a small drill bit—1/8 inch or so.
 Cut a piece of coathanger wire, or something similar, that you can push up through each drilled hole, and that will stay in place.
 Push the coathanger wires into place.
+(The wire might even be strong enough to push through the drywall by itself, saving you from having to drill.)

-Use a template or a circle scribe to mark the cutout for each light, and a drywall saw, slanted outward, to cut the openings.
+- Use a template or a circle scribe to mark the cutout for each light, and with a drywall saw slanted outward, cut the openings.
+Slant the cut so the opening will be slightly larger on the unfinished side.

 Installing "New Construction" Lights in an Open Ceiling